• Skip to primary navigation

 • A whole chicken: Buy a high quality, organic chicken—but make sure it’ll actually fit in your air fryer.
 I’ve found that the largest chicken that my 6-quart Instant Pot Vortex Plus can accommodate is a medium-sized one between 3½ to 4 pounds.
 Don’t push it—otherwise, your chicken will touch the heating element, causing lots of burning, smoke, and tears of frustration.

 • Your favorite Nom Nom Paleo Spice Blend: I love my Nom Nom Paleo spice blends and any of them will work in this recipe.
 Seriously!
 The one you choose may depend on what mood you’re in that night.
 For example, if you want Chinese flavors, try Umami Stir-Fry Powder or Spicy Sichuan Powder.
 For a bold umami flavor, use my Magic Mushroom Powder.
 For a more traditional roast chicken, my Nomtastic Grilling Powder can’t be beat!
-(Buy my spice blends online and save 15% with the one-time code LETSGO.)
+Buy my spice blends online on Amazon, directly from The Spice Lab, and at iHerb (worldwide shipping)!
 If you don’t have one of my blends, Diamond Crystal kosher salt combined with your favorite spices (e.g., garlic powder, onion powder, paprika, lemon pepper, oregano, rosemary, basil, or thyme) will also work.

 • Avocado oil cooking spray: I coat the air fryer basket with this high smoke point oil so the chicken won’t stick.
 Make sure your avocado oil spray contains ONLY avocado oil per this post from The Kitchn.
 If your spray contains other ingredients, simply brush some avocado oil on the basket before putting the chicken on it.
 I don’t put any oil directly on the chicken because the skin tastes better without it!